caddyserver/caddy/.github/CONTRIBUTING.md

 ### Contributing code

 You can have a direct impact on the project by helping with its code.
 To contribute code to Caddy, open a [pull request](https://github.com/mholt/caddy/pulls) (PR).
-If you're new to our community, that's okay: **we gladly welcome pull requests from anyone, regardless of your native language or coding experience.**
+If you're new to our community, that's okay: **we gladly welcome pull requests from anyone, regardless of your native language or coding experience.** You can get familiar with Caddy's code base by using [code search at Sourcegraph](https://sourcegraph.com/github.com/mholt/caddy/-/search).

 We hold contributions to a high standard for quality :bowtie:, so don't be surprised if we ask for revisions&mdash;even if it seems small or insignificant.
 Please don't take it personally. :wink: If your change is on the right track, we can guide you to make it mergable.

 Here are some of the expectations we have of contributors:

 - If your change is more than just a minor alteration, **open an issue to propose your change first.** This way we can avoid confusion, coordinate what everyone is working on, and ensure that changes are in-line with the project's goals and the best interests of its users.
-If there's already an issue about it, you can comment on the existing one to claim it.
+If there's already an issue about it, comment on the existing issue to claim it.

 - **Keep pull requests small.** Smaller PRs are more likely to be merged because they are easier to review!
 We might ask you to break up large PRs into smaller ones.
 [An example of what we DON'T do.](https://twitter.com/iamdevloper/status/397664295875805184)